EtienneL321/seng-401-project/README.md

 - run `npm i`
 - run `npm run start`

+Application will open on `localhost:3000` and `/login` is the home page

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 To access the system via any web browser use this link: